Glossary

 I

 Impact investments can be made in nonprofits, for-profits, and investment funds and include both investments that generate market-rate, risk-adjusted returns as well as concessionary returns.
-Impact investments differ from charitable donations because impact investors expects to at least be repaid (and often to earn additional interest or profits).
-Impact investments differ from regular investments because the impact investor sets clear social goals for the investment and measures how well they are achieved.
-The term “impact investing” was coined in 2008 but the practice is decades old.
+Impact investments differ from charitable donations in that impact investors expect to at least be repaid (and often to earn additional interest or profits).
+Impact investments differ from regular investments in that the impact investor sets clear social goals for the investment and measures how well they are achieved.
+The term “impact investing” was coined in 2008, but the practice is decades old.
 In recent years, impact investing has received growing attention from individuals and institutions interested in developing new ways to unlock resources to achieve social goals.
-To learn more, visit the Global Impact Investing website or read Impact Investing.
+To learn more, visit the Global Impact Investing Network.

 Often defines the positions of the lenders with respect to priority of collateral filings, principal and interest repayment, and priority of repayment in the event of liquidation of the borrower or collateral.